Key Takeaways

 Review Your Policy Documents

-Read your policy documents carefully when you receive them to verify that all coverage limits, deductibles, and endorsements match what you purchased.
-Confirm that the custom parts coverage, medical payments coverage, and other optional protections you selected appear in your declarations page.
-Check that your bike's VIN, address, and lienholder information (if financing) are accurate.
-Contact your insurer immediately if you spot errors; mistakes could lead to claim denials.
+Check your policy documents to confirm that coverage limits, deductibles and endorsements match what you purchased.
+Verify that custom parts coverage, medical payments coverage and other optional protections appear on your declarations page.
+Confirm your bike's VIN, address and lienholder information are correct.
+Contact your insurer right away if you find errors; mistakes can lead to claim denials.

 9. 9